laurentalacoque/mixxxcontrollermapping/README.md

 #### Loops

-1,2 loop in / out
+1,2 Loop in / out
-3: halve looping time
+3: Halve looping time
-4: looping off
+4: Looping off

 #### Headpones +/- buttons:

-Buttons are not mapped.
+Buttons are not implemented software side.
 The Controller takes care of adjusting the volume
 of the controllers headphone plug.
-Mixxx also adjustes the volume independend
+Mixxx adjustes the gain independendly
 of the controller.

-#### Tempo / Pitch bend
+#### Tempo / Pitch

-To have a more precide way to work, Pitching makes fine tuning, Plus/Minus Buttons are temporary
-pitchings.
+The Pitch levers change tempo permanently,
+The +/- buttons change it temporary (useful for correcting phase while beatmatching)
 Pressing Plus- and Minus-Buttons together resets the Pitch to Zero.

-(Feel free to change  :)
+#### JogWheels

+Touch gently on the side to perform pitch bend fine tuning, or press them down to do pausing / scratching.

-### Todo:
+### Planned / Todo:

-* Headphone +- Switches -> Headphone-Volume
-* Effects
-* Better Looping Mappings
-* Simulate Gain with Vinyl + Pitch
-* Simulate Mastervolume with Headphone-+ & Vinyl
-* Image for Documentation of Mappings / Wiki

-### Done:

-* Automapping
-* Jog Wheels
-* Pitch +/- & PitchSwitch
-* Pitch - and + simultaneously = Reset Pitch to Zero
-* Hotcue Deletions
-    1,2,3,4 : Select/Store Hotcue 1,2,3,4
-    Vinyl + 1,2,3,4 : Delete Hotcue
-* LED's
-* Playlist Navigation
+* Folder browsing is not fully implemented yet.
+Folders can't be opened/closed yet.
+* Add a small delay to the feature that browses files up/down further while holding down the button.
+* Shifted headphone +- switches should control master gain, but without changing headphone volume hardware side.
+Not sure if surpressing the hardware side handling is actually possible though.
+* The functionality of Effect and Sample Buttons are neither tested nor documented yet.
+* Find more useful uses for the shift (vinyl) button and implement them.
+* Bind "Filter" to shifted JogWheels.